-The California Missions Foundation, with grants from the William H. Hannon Foundation, the Monterey Peninsula Foundation's Youth Fund, the Nancy Buck Ransom Foundation, the Pebble Beach Company Foundation and the Upjohn California Fund, and individual donors are pleased to provide funding for Los Angeles, Riverside, San Bernardino, Monterey and Santa Barbara Counties Title 1 elementary schools to take 4th grade students to their local mission and see first-hand the rich history of our state.
+The California Missions Foundation, with grants from the William H. Hannon Foundation, the Monterey Peninsula Foundation's Youth Fund, the Nancy Buck Ransom Foundation, the Pebble Beach Company Foundation, the Upjohn California Fund and Montecito Bank & Trust, and individual donors are pleased to provide funding for Los Angeles, Riverside, San Bernardino, Monterey and Santa Barbara Counties Title 1 elementary schools to take 4th grade students to their local mission and see first-hand the rich history of our state.

-Applications for the current school year will be accepted beginning April 1, and must be submitted no later than October 31.
+Applications for the next school year are accepted beginning March 1 of the prior year, and must be submitted no later than October 31.
 Only one online application per school is accepted for all 4th grade classes at the school.
 Completed online applications, including a written quote from the bus transportation company, must be submitted no later than October 31.
 The California Missions Foundation will award grants in December of the corresponding year.

 Applying for a Grant